AlexRobinson-/Redux-Fetch/readme.md

 ### 5. Add some entities
 The concept of entities in this library is based on the [normalizr](https://github.com/paularmstrong/normalizr) library (it is even encouraged to use it), all entities are stored by their entity type and then their their id.

+Please note though, this library does not offer any way to store lists of ids as is normal for the normalized pattern, this is up to you to implement for now.

 To add entities into the store, dispatch any action with the payload `entities`, where entities is the normalized data.